gjmcn/data-cube-html/README.md

 ---

-### Array Methods
+## Array Methods

+Note: unlike core Data-Cube methods, HTML methods do not convert the calling array to a cube.

 ---

 <a name="method_qa" href="#method_qa">#</a> **qa:** `Array.prototype.qa(sel)`

-Like the function `qa`, but the returned array only includes elements that are descendents of at least one entry of the calling array (all entries of the calling array should be elements).
+Like the function `qa`, but the returned array only includes elements that are descendents of at least one entry of the calling array.

 ---